 How to Reset an Ideal Boiler Showing F2

-After you’ve addressed the possible cause (e.g., thawed the condensate pipe), reset the boiler:
+After you’ve addressed the possible cause, such as thawing the condensate pipe, reset the boiler.

-1. Press and hold the reset button (usually marked with a flame and spanner icon) for 3–5 seconds.
+- Press and hold the reset button, usually marked with a flame and spanner icon, for 3 to 5 seconds.

 How to Prevent the Ideal F2 Fault Code in the Future

-• Book an annual boiler service – a clean burner and electrodes dramatically reduce F2 faults.
+- Book an annual boiler service with a Gas Safe registered engineer, verified via the Gas Safe Register, since a clean burner and electrodes dramatically reduce F2 faults.

-• Fit a magnetic system filter (e.g., MagnaClean or Fernox TF1) to keep the system clean.
+- Fit a magnetic system filter, such as a MagnaClean or Fernox TF1, to keep the system clean.

 You must call a Gas Safe registered engineer immediately if:

-• Your boiler is still under the manufacturer’s warranty (usually 7–12 years on Ideal Logic/Vogue models) – DIY attempts can invalidate it.
+- Your boiler is still under the manufacturer’s warranty, usually 7 to 12 years on Ideal Logic or Vogue models, since DIY attempts can invalidate it.

 Working on the combustion side of any gas boiler without Gas Safe registration is illegal in the UK and extremely dangerous.